patternhelloworld/docker-blue-green-runner/README.md

 - Mainly tested on WIN10 WSL2 & Ubuntu 22.04.3 LTS, Docker (24.0), Docker-Compose (2.18)
   - If this module operates well on WSL2, then there should be no issues using it on an Ubuntu Linux server considering the instability of WSL2.
-  - If you are using WSL2, which has the CRLF issue, you should run sudo bash prevent-crlf.sh twice, and then run the .sh file you need.
+  - If you are using WSL2, which has the CRLF issue, you should run ```bash prevent-crlf.sh``` twice, and then run the .sh file you need.
   - The error message is `` $'\r': command not found``
 - In case you are using WSL2 on Win, I recommend cloning the project into the WSL area (``\\wsl$\Ubuntu\home``) instead of ``C:\``.
 - In summary, Linux is way better than WSL2.